 One type of adoptive cell transfer is CAR T-cell therapy.
+This is a very complex and specialist treatment.
 With this treatment, a specialist collects and makes a small change to your T cells.
 These then target the cancer cells.

 To understand CAR T-cell therapy more, it helps to understand what T cells do.

 White blood cells called lymphocytes play an important part in fighting infection and diseases, including cancer.
 There are different types of lymphocytes.
 T cells are one type.

 T cells move around the body to find and destroy defective cells.
 When you come into contact with a new infection or disease, the body makes T cells to fight that specific infection or disease.
 It then keeps some in reserve so that if you come across the infection again your body can recognise it and attack it immediately.

 T cells are good at fighting infection.
 But it can be difficult for them to tell the difference between a cancer cell and a normal cell.
 So the cancer cells can hide away and not be recognised.